nickytd/kubernetes-logging-helm/website/content/en/docs/deployments/_index.md

 ![multi-node](./kubernetes-logging-multi-node.png)

 OpenSearch supports dedicated [node types](https://opensearch.org/docs/latest/opensearch/cluster/) based on specific functions in the cluster.
-A *coordination node*, *data node* and *master node* forming an OpenSearch cluster can be deployed when `single_node` option is disabled.
+A *coordination node*, *data node* and *cluster manager node* forming an OpenSearch cluster can be deployed when `single_node` option is disabled.

 ``` yaml
 opensearch: